What is the eligibility for MBA admission at BITE Varanasi?+

 What is the admission process and timeline?+

-Step 1 — Appear for any one of CAT (Nov 2025), XAT (Jan 2026), MAT (multiple cycles), CMAT (May 2026), GMAT, UPCET-MBA, or CUET-PG.
-Step 2 — Once your score is declared, register on the AKTU central counselling portal and choose BITE Varanasi as your preferred institution.
+Step 1 — Appear for CUET-PG (for AKTU/UPTAC central counselling), or any one of CAT (Nov 2025), XAT (Jan 2026), MAT (multiple cycles), CMAT (held 25 January 2026), or GMAT for institute-level direct admission against vacant seats.
+Step 2 — Once your score is declared, register on the AKTU/UPTAC counselling portal and choose BITE Varanasi as your preferred institution.
 Step 3 — Attend AKTU's seat-allocation rounds; on allocation to BITE, complete document verification at BITE campus.
 Step 4 — Pay first-semester fees and join the cohort (orientation typically in August).
 Application deadline for the 2026-27 cycle is 31 July 2026 — apply early as Platinum and Gold scholarship tiers are limited.

 Is the summer internship really mandatory?+

 Yes.
 Per AICTE's Approval Process Handbook 2024-27 (Chapter VI), internship is mandatory for all admitted students at AICTE-approved institutions.
-The BITE MBA internship is an 8-12 week placement between Semester II and Semester III, typically in May-July.
+The BITE MBA internship is a 6-8 week placement (per the AKTU scheme) between Semester II and Semester III, typically in May-July.
 The Career Counselling Cell facilitates placements with corporate firms, banks, retail chains, and consulting practices in Varanasi, Lucknow, Delhi NCR, and Mumbai.
 Students may also pursue self-arranged internships subject to faculty approval.

 What is the Golden Batch and what does it cost?+